 In the past the Partnership has generated cash flow from operations, primarily through net-lease transactions, for the purpose of making distributions to Unitholders, however, the recession and real estate downturn that occurred in the early 1990's led the General Partner to re-examine the Partnership's cash needs and investment opportunities.
-The General Partner determined that it was necessary for the Partnership to conserve cash and establish reserves from time to time in order to meet property expenses, including those relating to tenant bankruptcies and defaults, capital expenditures and significant maturing debt obligations.
+The General Partner determined that it was necessary for the Partnership to conserve cash flow from operations and establish reserves from time to time in order to meet property expenses, including those relating to tenant bankruptcies and defaults, capital expenditures and significant maturing debt obligations.
 As a result, distributions to Unitholders were reduced and finally suspended.

-At the same time that the recession and the downturn in real estate were imposing cash flow constraints on the Partnership, they also were creating what the General Partner perceived as significant investment opportunities to acquire undervalued properties, such as development properties and non-performing loans, which the General Partner believes have the potential to diversify and enhance the long-term value of the Partnership's investment portfolio.
-The General Partner believes that because of overdevelopment in certain real estate markets and the desire of certain real estate holders, including financial institutions, to dispose of real estate assets, there are assets available which are performing at a level, or may be available at a price, which may be substantially below their potential (due to management weaknesses or temporary market conditions such as an oversupply of comparable space or stagnant or recessionary local regional economies).
-The General Partner believes that the acquisition of properties requiring some degree of management or development activity have the greatest potential for growth in the current market and that with, for example, the implementation of improved asset management, debt restructuring and capital improvements, the Partnership could maximize the performance and value of any such undervalued properties.
-There can be no assurance, however, that the Partnership will be able to take advantage of such opportunities.
+At the same time that the recession and the downturn in the real estate market were imposing cash flow constraints on the Partnership, they also were creating what the General Partner perceived as significant investment opportunities to acquire undervalued properties, such as development properties and non-performing loans, which the General Partner believes have the potential to diversify and enhance the long-term value of the Partnership's investment portfolio.
+The General Partner believes that because of overdevelopment in certain real estate markets and the desire of certain real estate holders, including financial institutions, to dispose of real estate assets, there are assets available which are performing at a level, or may be available at a price, which may be substantially below their potential (due to $\hbox{\tt management weaknesses or temporary market conditions such as an}$ oversupply of comparable space or stagnant or recessionary local regional economies).
+The General Partner believes that the acquisition of properties requiring some degree of management or development activity have the greatest potential for growth in the current market, both in terms of capital appreciation and cash generation, and that with, for example, the implementation of improved asset management, debt restructuring and capital improvements, the Partnership could maximize the performance and value of any such undervalued properties.
+Where opportunities exist, the Partnership may acquire such properties with the proceeds of the Offering or, as has been the case with acquisitions made by the Partnership over the last several years, sale or refinancing proceeds which the Partnership retains for reinvestment (rather than for distribution to Unitholders).